marcgascon/python-app/ANSWERS.md

 It took me around 5 hours before I finished everything and delivered it.

 2. **If you had more time, how could you improve your solution?**<br>
+With more time:
-With more time, I will parametrize the app and specify this parameters in the docker-compose (like the host and the port the app is running on).
-Also if I have to continue developing this app, I will create a Makefile or something similar as a helper for rebuilding, start and stop the containers.
+- I will parametrize the app and specify this parameters in the docker-compose (like the host and the port the app is running on).
+- I will create a Makefile or something similar as a helper for rebuilding, start and stop the containers.
+- I will implement https which is something that I don't usually use localy.

 3. **What changes would you do to your solution to be deployed in a production environment?**<br>
 To make this service production ready I will do at least those changes: